“NO BORDERS_NO LAGERS” – Intersectional Empowerment Arts and Culture Festival on 23.-25.8 in Berlin Oranienplatz

 2. Indigenous Interventions to Climate Justice as an Economical Empowerment – Impact Kenya: Climate justice issues are a global concern, that have disrupted the ordinary, however global south communities are disproportionately affected given the existing poverty and vulnerability levels.
 Statistics from International Energy Agency, shows that Africa as the second largest continent only contributes less than 4% of global emission and zero in historical emissions.
 The climate summit promises have not been fulfilled to support mitigation and adaptation mechanisms for vulnerable communities hard hit by the effects of climate change.
 To bridge inequality gaps, we support women to engage in nature-based enterprises which leads to economic empowerment.
 Women are able to produce products for home consumption and small-scale business that support other household needs, such school fees, health and participation in village saving and lending of finances.

-3. Challenges and concerns for the political and civic participation of refugee women* -Brava Zurich:
+3. Challenges and concerns for the political and civic participation of refugee women* -Brava Bern:

 Refugee women are often invisible and do not have the rights to which they are entitled.
 Their women-specific needs are often forgotten in asylum procedures, accommodation, care and integration measures.
 In public debates and politics, people often talk about refugees, but rarely with them.
 Refugee women hardly have the opportunity to voice their concerns to a wider public.
 Many are very isolated in everyday life – whether in asylum centres or in places of residence where they are poorly networked.
 As a result, the voices of these women often go unheard and their needs and demands are rarely taken into account in public discussions and political agendas.